Rigidity of compact quasi-Einstein manifolds with boundary: The Proof of Theorem , Theorem and Corollary

 \subsection{Proof of Theorem \ref{theo3}}

-\begin{proof} First of all, since $R=(n-1)\lambda,$ it follows from \eqref{eq-ridu} that the eigenvalue $\lambda_1$ associated to the eigenvector $\nabla u$ for the Ricci tensor is zero.
-We now need to show that all non-zero eigenvalues of the Ricci tensor are equals to $\lambda.$ Before to do so, we first claim that
+\begin{proof} Since $R=(n-1)\lambda,$ it follows from \eqref{eq-ridu} that the eigenvalue $\lambda_1$ associated to the eigenvector $\nabla u$ for the Ricci tensor is zero.
+We now need to show that all non-zero eigenvalues of the Ricci tensor are equal to $\lambda.$ Before doing so, we first claim that